Full course description

-Through hands-on activities designed to be practical, memorable and flexible, this learning series will support you, as a leader, in developing:
+Through hands-on activities designed to be practical, memorable and flexible, this two day learning series will support you, as a leader, in developing:

 With the concept of transference high on the agenda for many schools, each strategy from this series is as applicable to the relationships within your professional work team as it is to the relationship with your students.